 How to apply for a First Option Bank credit card

-You can apply for a First Option credit card online, over the phone or by visiting a branch.
+You can apply for a First Option credit card online or over the phone.
 Make sure you meet the following eligibility criteria before you proceed.

 - You’re at least 18 years old.

 - You’re an Australian citizen or a permanent resident of Australia.